 How to Pan Fry Yellowtail Snapper

-I've dredged the filets in almond flour and spices.
-If you prefer, you can use rice flour, white or brown.
+I've dredged the fish in almond flour and spices.
+If you prefer, you can use rice flour, white or brown, or your favorite breadcrumbs.

 - Rinse fish under cold running water and pat dry with paper towels.

-- On a dinner plate, combine almond flour with a teaspoon of salt, a teaspoon of pepper, and garlic powder until evenly mixed.
+- On a dinner plate, combine almond flour with a teaspoon of salt, pepper, and garlic powder until evenly mixed.

 - Spread the flour mixture on a dinner plate.
-Dredge fish in flour so all sides are evenly coated.
-Gently shake off extra flour.
+Dredge fish in flour, so all sides are evenly coated.
+Gently shake off any excess flour.

-- Heat the butter and oil on medium-high heat in a large sauté pan or skillet.
+- Heat the butter and oil over medium-high heat in a large sauté pan or skillet.
 You can use a 10" or 12" skillet.
 When foam subsides, add fish in a single layer.

 - Fry fish for three minutes without moving and then carefully turn it over using a fish turner or wide spatula.
 Squeeze half a lemon over the fish.